Skip to content

 Ottoman Rule

 The Ottoman conquest of Crete was gradual and violent.
-Chania fell in 1645, Rethymno in 1646, and Heraklion in 1669 after a 21-year siege—one of the longest in history.
+Chania fell in 1645, Rethymno in 1646, and Heraklion in 1669 after a 21-year siege—often counted among the longest recorded in history.
 Ottoman rule lasted until 1898, though with significant internal resistance.

 The Ottoman period left fewer architectural monuments than the Venetian, though mosques, fountains, and certain domestic structures survive.
 More significantly, this period shaped patterns of settlement, land ownership, and social organization whose effects persisted well into the twentieth century.